Chris Andersen: College career

 As a teenager, Andersen was convinced to take up basketball by the varsity basketball coach at Iola High School, Robert Stewart, who said the sport could give him a chance at a college scholarship.
-Andersen could not get the grades to attend the University of Houston, but went to Blinn College in Brenham, where Stewart's father, Ernest, once served as athletic director.
-He played one season with the Blinn Buccaneers, leading the National Junior College Athletic Association players in blocks.
+He was heavily recruited by the Texas A&M Aggies but did not have the necessary grades.
+Andersen instead signed an athletic scholarship to attend Blinn College in Brenham, where Stewart's father, Ernest, once served as athletic director.
+Andersen averaged 9 points, 7 rebounds and 7 blocks per game during the 1997–98 season.
+He led the National Junior College Athletic Association in blocks.

+On October 9, 1998, Andersen committed to play for the Houston Cougars.
+During the fall semester at Blinn in 1998, he averaged 20 points, 10 rebounds and about 7 blocks per game.
+On January 8, 1999, Andersen left the Blinn basketball team to concentrate on his academics so he could meet eligibility standards.
+In May 1999, the Cougars announced that Andersen would not be eligible to play next season for academic reasons.

 Professional career

 Jiangsu Dragons (1999–2000)

-Convinced that he could play professionally, Andersen dropped out of Blinn in 1999, not knowing he had to officially apply for the NBA draft to get picked up.
-Andersen's high school coach arranged for him to play a series of exhibition games with the semi-professional Texas Ambassadors, and a game in China led Andersen to get an offer to join the Jiangsu Dragons of the Chinese Basketball Association.
+Convinced that he could play professionally, Andersen's high school coach arranged for him to play a series of exhibition games with the semi-professional Texas Ambassadors, and a game in China led Andersen to get an offer to join the Jiangsu Dragons of the Chinese Basketball Association.